EnergyModelsX/EnergyModelsGUI.jl/README.md

 The EnergyModelsGUI package has taken inspiration from the source code of [ModelingToolkitDesigner](https://github.com/bradcarman/ModelingToolkitDesigner.jl) as a starting point for development.

+> [!WARNING]
+> EnergyModelsGUI.jl currently does not support Julia verison 1.12 due to a breaking change in GLMakie.
+It is assumed that this issue will resolve soon in the future.

 ## Usage

 If you already have constructed a `case` in EMX you can view this case with